 A few years and an East Coast later, she thought she’d like to spend her life tap dancing and belting out Gershwin showtunes in fishnets and bad wigs.
 She spent awhile in Scotland in her early twenties doing just that.
 That’s where, after years of hoofing it on wooden floors in awkward pink and black leotards, she discovered yoga.

-Several oceans and a few adventures later, Rachel found herself on the West Coast, where she was all set to spend her life being a professor of Marxist social theory and rad progressive theology.
+Several oceans and a few adventures later, Rachel found herself on the West Coast, where she was all set to spend her life being a professor of Marxist social theory and progressive embodiment theology.
 She wanted to shift American religious culture from one based in fear and sexual repression to one rooted in love and social justice.
 Rachel spent those years doing a lot of Bikram yoga, soaking up esoteric French cultural theory, and not writing her Masters thesis.
 The yoga helped that project.
 So did playing piano.
 So did reading a lot of Chuck Palahniuk and going to the opera.
 But none of those diversions got much of a thesis written.

 That’s when Rachel realized she didn’t want to spend her life in a library under fluorescent lights writing about radical theology but not doing much real-world work beyond the dusty shelves.
 Disillusioned with academia, she found refuge in shaking martinis, singing in wee original musicals, baking bundt cakes, and writing the Next Great Best-seller.